rendoarsandi/chess-LLM/conductor/tracks/ai_thinking_20251219/plan.md

 - [x] Task: Write unit tests for a new `ThinkingPanel` component. f6a97a3
 - [x] Task: Create the `ThinkingPanel` component to display model name, opening, candidates, and reasoning.
 7084a0a
 - [x] Task: Update `App.tsx` layout to include White and Black thinking panels flanking the board.
 2def747
-- [ ] Task: Implement "Rotate Board" state and toggle button in the UI.
+- [x] Task: Implement "Rotate Board" state and toggle button in the UI.
+1cec8af
 - [ ] Task: Conductor - User Manual Verification 'Phase 3: Thinking Panels and Board Rotation' (Protocol in workflow.md)

 ## Phase 4: Interactive Move History and Navigation